Getsuga743/enviopack-challenge-frontend/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## About commits:

+This project is Commitizen friendly, for commits you should check: [commitizez docs](https://github.com/commitizen/cz-cli)